node-red-contrib-victron-ble 2.0.0

 BLE Backend Selection

-This library supports two different BLE backends:
+This library supports three different BLE backends:

-bluetoothctl terminal output parsing (default):
+bluetoothctl terminal output parsing (fallback):

 - The adapter runs

-as a subprocess, parses its output in real time, and emits BLE advertisement events. - Note: This method does not work on macOS or Windows, as
+bluetoothctlas a subprocess, parses its output in real time, and emits BLE advertisement events. - Note: This method does not work on macOS or Windows, as

-is not available there.
+bluetoothctlis not available there.

-- The library will first attempt to use a custom adapter that parses the terminal output of the
+- If the DBus backend is unavailable or fails to start, the library attempts to use a custom adapter that parses the terminal output of the

-- If
+- If BlueZ DBus and

-- If
+- If BlueZ DBus and

 Note: We previously attempted to use the

-library, but found its performance and CPU usage unacceptable for production use, especially on embedded hardware.
+node-blelibrary, but found its performance and CPU usage unacceptable for production use, especially on embedded hardware.

 License